erichoangnle/qrcode_generator/README.md

 ### Usage

-Simply enter texts or links to the input field and press <Generate QR Code> or press Enter to generate Qr Code.
+Simply enter texts or links to the input field and press <Generate QR Code> or press Enter to generate QR Code.
 Additionally, an option to save QR Code as PNG file is also provided.

 ## Contact